 Canada and the United States began a joint project in 1929 to protect Niagara Falls.
 Three waterfalls, Bridal Veil Falls, Horseshoe Falls, and the American Falls, lie on the Niagara River.
 The river empties Lake Erie into Lake Ontario.
 Hydroelectric power and tourism result from the Falls.
 Erosion has been slowed down by the efforts of Canada and the United States.
 Children can learn more about Niagara Falls at: Niagara Falls.

 North American Treaty was signed in 1949.
 Twelve nations formed the original North American Treaty Organization: Belgium, Canada, Denmark, France, Great Britain, Iceland, Italy, Luxembourg, the Netherlands, Norway, Portugal, and the United States.
 Greece and Turkey became members in 1951, and West Germany joined in 1954.
-Spain became the last member in 1982.
+Spain joined in 1982.
+Czechia, Hungary, and Poland became members in 1999.
+Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia, and Slovenia joined in 2004.
+Albania and Croatia were admitted in 2009.
+Montenegro became a member in 2017, and North Macedonia joined in 2020.
+On this day in 2023 Finland became a member.
+Today NATO has 31 members.
 The main purpose of NATO is protection; an attack against one member is an attack against all members.
 Idea: Children could locate these countries on a world map and decide whether all countries benefit equally from this treaty.
-Children can learn ore at: NATO.
+Children can learn more at: NATO.

 Saint Lawrence Seaway began operating in 1959.
 Construction began in September, 1954.
 Over 6000 people had to be relocated because a reservoir would cover their land.
 Canada and the United States each operate a portion of the 450-mile seaway.
 It connects Lake Erie to Montreal to the Atlantic Ocean.
 Children could read Gail Gibbons’s The Great St. Lawrence Seaway.
 Children could also visit: Seaway.
 They could study the Suez Canal and the St. Lawrence Seaway in more detail.
 How are the two alike?
 How are they different?